juacker/git-link.nvim/README.md

 ## Installation and Configuration

-This plugin does not set any default keymaps.
-You'll need to configure your own keymaps to use its functionality.
+This plugin does not set any default keymaps, however, in the following examples we set these:

+- `<leader>gu`: Copies the URL of the line of code under your cursor to your clipboard.
+- `<leader>go`: Opens the browser and navigates directly to the line of code under your cursor.

 Below are examples for different setups:

 ### With LazyVim